zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

      - Allow you to preset the language to be used in the payment screens shown to the consumer.
 Setting a locale is highly recommended and will greatly improve your conversion rate.
 When this parameter is omitted, the browser language will be used instead if supported by the payment method.
-You can provide any ISO 15897 locale, but our payment screen currently only support the following languages:
+You can provide any ISO 15897 locale, but our payment screen currently only supports the following languages:

        Possible values: ``en_US`` ``de_AT`` ``de_CH`` ``de_DE`` ``es_ES`` ``fr_BE`` ``fr_FR`` ``nl_BE`` ``nl_NL``